Siege of Alès

-The siege
+Siege

 The siege of Alès followed the disastrous capitulation of the main Protestant stronghold of La Rochelle, in the siege of La Rochelle.
 Huguenot resistance persisted in the south of France though, and Louis XIII endeavoured to eliminate it as well.
 With Privas and Anduze, the city of Alès was at the center of a string of Protestants strongholds in the Languedoc, stretching from Nîmes and Uzès in the east, to Castres and Montauban in the west.
 Alès was selected by Antoine Hercule de Budos, Marquis des Portes (1589-1629), as a strategic target to sever Huguenot defenses in two and disconnect their main centers of Nîmes and Montauban.

 After Privas fell on 28 May 1629, in which the Marquis des Portes was killed, French attention turned to Alès.
 After an intense siege, the city surrendered on 17 June.
 At the end of the siege, Henri, Duke of Rohan, the leader of the Huguenot rebellion, submitted.